Khanh Luu

 • Provide an opportunity to IEEE Region 8 members to initiate programs in Educational Activities;

-• Showcase the innovation and drive of IEEE Region, 8 members, to an international audience;
+• Showcase the innovation and drive of the IEEE Region 8 members to an international audience;

-• Find creative programs which provide value to IEEE membership and the general public.
+• Find creative programs that provide value to IEEE membership and the general public.

-Awardees will receive financial support up to 500 USD and a certificate of appreciation.
+Awardees will receive financial compensation for program expenses initiated, up to 500 USD, and a certificate of appreciation.

-Programs should be built by IEEE volunteers collectives and serve the values and technical fields of the organization.
-While local collaborations with local associations, administrations, and/or companies are highly appreciated.
+Programs should be developed by IEEE volunteers and align with the organization’s values and technical fields.
+At the same time, local collaborations with local associations, administrations, and/or companies are highly appreciated.

-• The pre-university Education contest: Gather initiative working on pre-university education at all levels basic education as well as college education.
-The program targets pupils, educators, or both and should involve IEEE volunteers as key actors.
+• The pre-university Education contest: Gather initiative, working on pre-university education at all levels of basic education, as well as college education.
+The program targets pupils, educators, or both, and should involve IEEE volunteers as key actors.
 Proposals focusing on STEM and IEEE try-engineering portals are encouraged to submit.

-• The university education contest: Target educational and technical activities arranged by IEEE volunteers for the benefices of the student members and /or the student community at large.
+• The university education contest: Target educational and technical activities arranged by IEEE volunteers for the benefit of the student members and /or the student community at large.

-• The continuing education contest: focus on activities promoting continuing education among members with a focus on IEEE continuous education resources and related materials.
+• The continuing education contest: Focus on activities that promote continuing education among members, with emphasis on IEEE continuing education resources and related materials.

-• Teams that were winners or runner up in previous Acceleration Contests and haven’t delivered the reports requested are not qualified to apply;
+• Teams that were winners or runners-up in previous Acceleration Contests and have not delivered the reports requested are not qualified to apply.

-• At least one IEEE member needs to be part of the team.
-If the entry is submitted by an individual then the individual should be an IEEE member;
+• At least one IEEE member must be on the team.
+If an individual submits an entry, they must be an IEEE member.

 • The competition is open to all member grades.